+In emulation, a code is implemented to present a virtual device that has a corresponding real (hardware) device for which the guest OS already has a driver for.
+This enables running of unmodified guests (VMs), thus implementing full virtualization.
+This emulation code runs in the hypervisor.
+An I/O call from a guest VM application (through its guest OS) is intercepted by the hypervisor kernel and forwarded to this code since guest VMs cannot access the physical devices directly under this setup.
+This emulation code traps all device access instructions and converts them to calls on the physical device driver for the physical device attached to the hypervisor host.
 The main tasks under this function are: (a) emulation of storage and networking devices and (b) controlling access to them from various VMs.
 These tasks are handled by a device emulation and access code that run in the kernel.
 Any I/O call from a guest VM application is intercepted by the hypervisor kernel and forwarded to this code since guest VMs cannot typically access the physical devices directly unless they are assigned to it.
-This code emulates devices, mediates access to them, and multiplexes the actual devices since each permitted VM has full access to the underlying physical device.
+This code emulates devices, mediates access to them, and It also multiplexes accesses from guest VMs' emulated virtual devices to the underlying physical device. multiplexes the actual devices since each permitted VM has full access to the underlying physical device.
+The security recommendations relating to the safe execution of device driver code, access control for devices, and setting limits on I/O bandwidth are addressed through security recommendations HY SR6, HY SR 7, and HY SR 8 in section 5.

-In addition to the faulty implementation of in-memory data structures for virtual devices, a potential threat to the secure execution of this function arises from faulty device driver code.
-The security recommendations relating to the safe execution of device driver code, access control for devices, and setting limits on I/O bandwidth are addressed through security recommendations HY-SR6, HY-SR-7, and HY-SR-8 in section 5.
+In addition to the faulty implementation of in memory data structures for virtual devices, a potential threat to the secure execution of this function arises from faulty device driver code.
+The security recommendations relating to the safe execution of device driver code, access control for devices, and setting limits on I/O bandwidth are addressed through security recommendations HY SR6, HY SR 7, and HY SR 8 in section 5.
+In the para-virtualization approach, the hypervisor presents to the guest an interface of an artificial device that has no corresponding hardware counterpart.
+This enables special, simplified hypervisor-aware I/O drivers (called para-virtualized drivers) to be installed in the guest.
+The calls from these para-virtualized device drivers in guest VMs are handled by another device driver (called back-end driver) which directly interfaces with the physical device and mediates access to that physical device from para-virtualized guests.
+In some instances, the calls from para-virtualized guest drivers are handled directly by the hypervisor through its hypercall interface (the corresponding calls are called hypercalls).
+Analysis of threats due to these hypercalls is provided in the next subsection.